TDG-Platform/docs/DGLayers.md

 #Example:
 	stack_bands --outdirID n7 --indirIDs (n5, *) (n2, 7) (n2, 6) (n3, 4)
 ```
 The above command takes as input a sequence of pairs of the for (multi-band raster, band) and returns a new multi-band raster consisting of the specified bands in the specified order.
 The input rasters must all be of the same data type.
 The symbol * means include all bands from the corresponding input raster.
-Band indexing starts at 1. **_DONE_**
+Band indexing starts at 1.

 **_Command:_**
 ```shell